metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Regardless of outcome, after the result is processed:

 - The participant MUST securely destroy the local state used during the process, including any temporary secrets or intermediate state.
+Secure deletion MUST use methods like overwriting memory multiple times to prevent recovery of sensitive data.

-## Algorithms used in the distributed generation of distributed key shares
+## Algorithms used in the distributed generation of key shares

 ### BLS12-381 keypair generation algorithm